kkats/GO-SHIP-Easy-Ocean/README.md

 They can also be read
 by [Java Ocean Atlas](http://joa.ucsd.edu/joa) with `File` → `Open` menu.

+### 1.3 All stations
+It is possible to include all stations in the original CTD file in the `reported` data set.
+When calling `reported_data.m`, use a special file name 'all' in the first argument, instead of the list file (e.g. `P16/p16_1992.list`).
+Note that this output cannot be gridded because of possible duplication and branching of the station tracks.

 ## 2. Gridded data

 ### 2.1.
 Matlab format